All posts

 WHERE

-AND cc.is_disabled = 0
+cc.is_disabled = 0

-/* Untrusted Foreign keys */
+/* Foreign keys and their trust state */

 SELECT